Derppening/amyspeak/README.md

 ## Acknowledgements

-* Amy: For inspiring me to make this project
+* Amy, for inspiring me to make this project
 * Anyone who has helped me or offered me suggestions